deloachtech/zepher-symfony/README.md

 [Zepher](https://zepher.io) integrates RBAC, SaaS, Customer networking and fee-based app versioning into an existing codebase.

 > This package is specifically designed for Symfony applications.
-See [deloachtech/zepher-php](https://github.com/deloachtech/zepher-php) for a vanilla Zepher PHP installation.
+See [deloachtech/zepher-php](https://github.com/deloachtech/zepher-php) for a vanilla version of Zepher for PHP.

 This is the Symfony implementation of the [DeLoachTech\Zepher\Zepher](https://github.com/deloachtech/zepher-php/blob/master/src/Zepher.php) object processor.
 It's released under the MIT license for public use.